arvenil/arvenil/README.md

 * opportunity to share knowledge via blogs and talks
 * experience in international product building and team leading
 * experience with technologies you use
-* opportunity to learn new language (e.g. Spanish and proper English)
+* opportunity to learn new language (e.g. Spanish, French, German, Mandarin or/and proper English)
 * office space
 * opportunities to travel